nf-core/sarek/docs/output.md

 [Manta](https://github.com/Illumina/manta) calls structural variants (SVs) and indels from mapped paired-end sequencing reads.
 It is optimized for analysis of germline variation in small sets of individuals and somatic variation in tumor/normal sample pairs.
-`Manta` provides a candidate list for small indels also that can be fed to `Strelka` following [Strelka Best Practices](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md#somatic-configuration-example).
+`Manta` provides a candidate list for small indels that can be fed to `Strelka` following [Strelka Best Practices](https://github.com/Illumina/strelka/blob/master/docs/userGuide/README.md#somatic-configuration-example).

 For all samples:
 **Output directory: `results/VariantCalling/[SAMPLE]/Manta`**